 - Lane changes – If a driver is not paying attention to the road or fails to check their blind spots, they can easily miss seeing a motorcyclist when they try to change lanes.

-- Distracted driving – Phone calls, texting, eating, using a navigation system, there are a variety of things that can distract a driver from paying attention to the road.
-This is a dangerous behavior that can have dire consequences for motorcyclists, since they can be harder to spot than another car.
+- Distracted driving – Phone calls, texting, eating, using a navigation system, and a variety of other things can distract a driver from paying attention to the road.
+This is a dangerous behavior that can have dire consequences for motorcyclists since they can be harder to spot than a car.

 - Car doors – Drivers not paying attention to their surroundings can also cause serious accidents when they open the door to their parked car in the path of an oncoming rider.